 Cute garden ornaments won’t last so long.

 Rusting away is exactly what isn’t happening with Weathering Steel.
-Because of its chemical composition, corten steel exhibits increased resistance to atmospheric corrosion compared to other steel.
+Because of its chemical composition it exhibits increased resistance to atmospheric corrosion compared to mild steel.
 The steel actually rusts on the surface to form a protective layer we refer to as a ‘patina’(because we’re posh!)

 The corrosion-retarding effect of the patina is produced by the particular distribution and concentration of alloying elements in it.
 The patina develops and regenerates continuously when subjected to the influence of the weather to maintain a protective coat.